Skip to main content

 }

-Currently, there is one click listener you can use with the MessageListFragment:
+Currently, there's only a single click listener you can use with the MessageListFragment:

 • BackPressListener: Click listener for the navigation button in the header.
 Finishes Activity by default.